-Q Ques tion Respons se 10 i) ii) Do you think a cut-off date for "new embedded generation" of 30 June 2017 is appropriate?
+Q Ques tion Response 10 i) ii) Do you think a cut-off date for "new embedded generation" of 30 June 2017 is appropriate?
 What other date would you propose?
-Do you have any views on how mixed sites are being addressed in CMP264 Original? i) In n the first instance, we are opposed to proposal CMP264.
-Further, the proposed cut-off date is wholly inappropriate as it does not allow time for any complementary system changes to be brought forward. lo comment. s above, we are not in support of proposal iii) Do you think new-build embedded generation capacity that has entered into long term financial and performance commitment obligations via 2014 and 2015 capacity market or contracts for difference auctions (prior to this modification proposal) should be given exceptions to this cut-off date?
-CMP264, however, we support the notion that new-build generation capacity that has entered into long term obligations via the capacity market or similar auctions prior to this modification proposal should continue to have access to some form of Triad payment if they are providing the relevant services.
-Prices taken in the capacity market auction, and subsequent financial deals and decisions made by the iv) Do you agree that ignoring demand behind the meter is unlikely to create a significant "loophole" or material discrimination risk in relation to the CMP264 arrangements in the short term affected developers have been informed on the basis of access to Triad avoidance payments - the indefinite suspension of Triad payments may impact the viability of existing contracts and result in the termination of contracts.
-This would force v) Question to suppliers: Do you consider that the wording of your existing contracts allow you to reflect the changes provided by these modifications in a cost reflective manner.
-For example, these changes will apply to existing PPAs and generators who significantly alter their output (EREC 59). iv) W the procurement of additional capacity as a replacement, most likely at much inflated prices, resulting in both security of supply problems and unnecessarily inflated costs to consumers.
-Ve believe that ignoring demand behind the meter would create a loophole that allows for parties to circumvent the arrangements of proposal CMP264.
-The different treatment would not be cost vi) Do you agree with the definition of commissioned and do you agree that it is appropriate?
-If you do not agree with the definition or that it is appropriate please provide alternative definitions and rationale for this definition. v) N vi) A reflective and is not consistent with the CUSC objectives.
+Do you have any views on how mixed sites are being addressed in CMP264 Original? i) In the first instance, we are opposed to proposal CMP264.
+Further, the propose cut-off date is wholly inappropriate as it does not allow time for any complementary system changes to be brought forward. ii) No comment. iii) As above, we are not in support of propose it iii) Do you think new-build embedded generation capacity that has entered into long term financial and performance commitment obligations via 2014 and 2015 capacity market or contracts for difference auctions (prior to this modification proposal) should be given exceptions to this cutoff date?
+CMP264, however, we support the not that new-build generation capacity that has entered into long term obligations the capacity market or similar auctions prior to this modification proposal shou continue to have access to some form Triad payment if they are providing the relevant services.
+Prices taken in the capacity market auction, and subseque financial deals and decisions made by tion t via s uld of e iv) Do you agree that ignoring demand behind the meter is unlikely to create a significant "loophole" or material discrimination risk in relation to the CMP264 arrangements in the short term affected developers have been informed on the basis of access to Triad avoidal payments - the indefinite suspension of Triad payments may impact the viability of existing contracts and result in the termination of contracts.
+This would for ed nce of ty v) Question to suppliers: Do you consider that the wording of your existing contracts allow you to reflect the changes provided by these modifications in a cost reflective manner.
+For example, these changes will apply to existing PPAs and generators who significantly alter their output (EREC 59). the procurement of additional capacity a replacement, most likely at much inflated prices, resulting in both securit of supply problems and unnecessarily inflated costs to consumers. iv) We believe that ignoring demand behind to meter would create a loophole that allow for parties to circumvent the arrangements of proposal CMP264.
+The different treatment would not be cost ty he ows vi) Do you agree with the definition of commissioned and do you agree that it is appropriate?
+If you do not agree with the definition or that it is appropriate please provide alternative definitions and rationale for this definition. reflective and is not consistent with the CUSC objectives. v) N/A vi) As above, we are opposed to proposal CMP264.
+Further, we do not support the definition of "commissioned" and believe that relying on certification produced be the DNO in advance of any "cut-off" day will result in undue strain on DNOs, create backlogs and delays.
+A plant the has an MPAN and has been constructed before the cut-off date should qualify a commissioned and be eligible for Triace payments. he ve y ate at ed